 If the donor is in the 40% tax bracket, they can claim relief of £3,369, making the actual cost to them after their annual tax return of £10,107.
 For those in the 45% tax bracket, relief can be claimed on £4,211, reducing the actual cost to £9,264.

-Please contact Veryan Vere Hodge (01730 711697) if you would like to discuss giving at this level for a one, five or seven year commitment.
+Perhaps you might be able to consider giving at this level for a one, five or seven year commitment?

 Those who choose to leave a legacy to the John Badley Foundation - or indeed give a major contribution in their lifetime - may specify that this is put into the charity’s permanent endowment fund.
 This has been established in the hope that one day the fund will grow to the size where it can generate substantial interest and provide sustainable bursary funding for many future generations.